 Oily hair can be the makings of a bad day.
 The good news is that there are plenty of remedies to help you get it under control.

 It’s also important to note that the amount of oil you produce changes over time and generally goes down as you get older.
-The excessively greasy locks of your youth will not haunt you forever, promise.
+The excessively greasy locks of your youth won’t haunt you forever, promise.